Skip to content

 NameWhat they getWhereWhyRetentionTrains on it?

-AnthropicYour transcripts, synthesized profile, recent chat context, and relevant memory snippets — sent at the time of each AI request.United StatesGenerates reflections, reports, chat responses, and memory extractions via the Claude API.Up to 30 days under Anthropic’s standard commercial API terms, retained for safety and abuse monitoring then auto-deleted.
+AnthropicYour transcripts, synthesized profile, recent chat context, and relevant memory snippets — sent at the time of each AI request, when you have selected Claude as your AI provider.
+Also used regardless of provider choice for the Day 7 challenge profile extraction and the Day 7 capstone reflection.United StatesGenerates reflections, reports, chat responses, and memory extractions via the Claude API.Up to 30 days under Anthropic’s standard commercial API terms, retained for safety and abuse monitoring then auto-deleted.
 (We are pursuing a Zero Data Retention agreement; this row will be updated when it is in effect.)No — commercial API terms prohibit training on customer data.

 SupabaseAccount, profile, journal entries, transcripts, audio recordings, AI content, embeddings, and logs.United States (us-west-1)Primary database, file storage, authentication, and edge functions.Life of your account; encrypted backups roll off after 30 days.No.